AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 ### Ad Blocker

 This is the main module of AdGuard for Windows that removes ads from the websites you visit and from the apps installed on your device.
 To filter out advertising and privacy-threatening content such as banners, pop-ups, or trackers AdGuard uses different filters: groups of rules with a similar purpose written with a special syntax.
-To understand what filters are and how they work read our [blog post](/general/ad-filtering/how-ad-blocking-works.md).
+To understand what filters are and how they work read [this article](/general/ad-filtering/how-ad-blocking-works.md).

 ![Ad Blocker]()